City of Los Angeles v. Lyons

 City of Los Angeles v.
-Lyons, 461 U.S. 95 (1983), was a United States Supreme Court decision holding that the plaintiff, Adolph Lyons, lacked standing to challenge the city police department's use of chokeholds.
+Lyons, 461 U.S. 95 (1983), was a United States Supreme Court decision holding that the plaintiff, Adolph Lyons, lacked standing to challenge the Los Angeles city police department's use of chokeholds.

 Background

 In 1976, Adolph Lyons was stopped by four white officers of the Los Angeles Police Department (LAPD) for driving with a broken tail light.
 The unarmed 24-year-old was ordered to leave his vehicle by officers with guns drawn and to spread his legs and put his hands on top of his head.
 After being frisked, Lyons put his hands down.
 That prompted one officer to grab his hands and slam them against his head.

-When Lyons complained that holding his car keys was causing him pain, a police officer put him in a chokehold until he lost consciousness.
+"Although Lyons offered no resistance or threat whatsoever, the officers, without provocation or justification, seized Lyons and applied a 'chokehold'... rendering him unconsciousness and causing damage to his larynx."
 He woke up lying face down in the road with soiled underwear and blood and dirt in his mouth.
 The officers gave him a traffic citation and sent him on his way.

+City of L.A. officers often used the chokehold in many situations where they are not threatened by use of deadly force.
+The officers were directed and encouraged to use the chokehold by the City even though numerous people had been injured by its use.
+Lyons was fearful of any other interactions with the police for fear of being choked again.
+Lyons claimed this interfered with his First, Fourth, Eighth, and Fourteenth Amendment rights.
+"Injunctive relief was sought against the use of the control holds 'except in situations where the proposed victim of said control reasonably appears to be threatening the immediate use of deadly force.'
+Count VI sought declaratory relief against the City, i. e., a judgment that use of the chokeholds absent the threat of immediate use of deadly force is a per se violation of various constitutional rights."

-Seven years later, he sought both compensatory damages for the chokehold and declaratory and injunctive relief against the LAPD's chokehold policy (he introduced evidence from 1975 to 1983 that 16 people, including 12 African-Americans, had been killed by the LAPD using chokeholds.)
+Lyons introduced evidence from 1975 to 1983 that 16 people, including 12 African-Americans, had been killed by the LAPD using chokeholds.